guilermmm/guilermmm/README.md

 Some quick info:

 - 📖 Majoring Computer Science at UFERSA
-- 🖥️ Currently studying web dev and looking forward to be a fullstack developer
+- 🖥️ Fullstack Developer
-- ♟️ Board-Game and Video-Game lover
+- 🐱 Cat person
 - 🤯 Always looking for new projects to develop

 ## Some techs that i'm familiar with: